-Spending a few days at an original stone house of a great Captain on a Greek island, that dates back to the 19th Century, is definitely a unique experience.
+Spending a few days on a Greek island, staying at an original 19th Century stone house that once belonged to a great Captain, is definitely a unique experience.

 Last September I was lucky enough to visit Serifos again after two years.
 Only this time I would spend my days and nights in an old Captain’s Mansion, ‘Captain’s House Serifos’, that was lovingly restored by Manos and Emmy, to return to its original form, retaining all those elements that take you to the past, when the Lord of the house was sailing the seas.
 Manos and Emmy decided to leave their hectic lives in the Greek capital and have a more relaxed and balanced life on the island of Serifos.
 They made over the house with their own hands, little by little, bringing it back to its original state.